About Dr. Keisha

 Keisha Lindsay Nurse, Ph.D., CCC-SLP

-CEO and Senior Speech and Language Pathologist
+Founder | Senior Speech and Language Pathologist